mindustry-ddns-net/FileStore/README.md

 FileStore<PersonConfig> store = new ConfigFileStore("./john.properties", PersonConfig.class);
 ```

-to create and load the config.
+to create the config file store.

+If you call the `load()` method, it will try to load the file if it exists, otherwise, it will create it.

 ## Tips